- Your Library

 All Special Services card holders get access to CELA, a large catalogue of audiobooks and e-texts titles.
 The e-text titles are used with the accessibility software Dolphin Easy Reader.
 This software is specifically designed for individuals with low vision or dyslexia.

-Your Special Services Library card also gives you access to books and electronic titles for 6 weeks, as opposed to 3 weeks.
+Your Special Services Library card also gives you access to books for 6 weeks, as opposed to 3 weeks.
 This extended loan period is helpful for patrons who read more slowly.

 Large print book collections include best sellers, mysteries, non-fiction, and some languages other than English.